-Currently, employer contribution rates range from 18.2% to 62.4% of pensionable pay, plus deficit funding contributions.
+Currently, employer contribution rates range from 18.9% to 42.9% of pensionable pay.

 d) Benefits

 Prior to 1 April 2014, pension benefits under the LGPS were based on final pensionable pay and length of pensionable service.
 From 1 April 2014, the LGPS became a career average scheme, whereby members accrue benefits based on their pensionable pay in that year at an accrual rate of 1/49th.
 Accrued pension is updated annually in line with the Consumer Price Index.